 If you’re tired of the high prices of A-list ski resorts, don’t despair.
 It’s not hard to find alternatives that offer much better value for money.
 In many ski areas – notably the Three Valleys – you can cut the cost of your holiday simply by changing the village or town in which you sleep; for example, trading Courchevel for Les Menuires.
 You can target the valleys and regions that fashion forgot, too.
 And there are countries where a sense of fair play seems to have an impact on prices, such as Austria, where a hearty plate of Tiroler Grostl often costs little more than a plate of chips elsewhere.
-Here are ten great examples of resorts which offer something special without charging a premium for it.
+Here are ten great examples of resorts which offer -in an average winter – something special without charging a premium for it.

 1. Sauze d’Oulx, Italy: mellow atmosphere, ego-boosting pistes

 Sauze d’Oulx once had a reputation as one of the party capitals of skiing – a sort of Benidorm on snow, where pub culture took precedence over skiing.
 But Sauze has long since cleaned up its act and somehow morphed back into the charming Italian mountain village that it once was.

 Sauze’s slopes – even in high season – are never impossibly over-crowded.
 You’ll queue for a maximum of ten minutes at the hub access points, but will then find yourself on blissfully empty slopes once you are the out of the main ski resort and headed towards the smaller and lesser-known villages.
 Everything is good value for money here, too: including the price of a package-holiday in a three-star hotel: under £700pp full-board, including flights and transfers for a mid-January week.
 If you’re after lots of intermediate skiing, good food and a laid-back unsophisticated atmosphere, this could be the place for you.

 2. Les Menuires: it’s no beauty, but the skiing is a treat